d2gex/afar_coper/readme.md

    git clone https://github.com/d2gex/copernicus-subset-wrapper.git .
 ```

-Third you need to install the dependencies.
-If you do not want to install them system-wide which is highly recommended not do so, you
+Thirdly you need to install the project dependencies.
+If you do not want to install them system-wide, which is highly
-can create a virtual environment as described on [Python Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html).
+recommended not do so, you can create a virtual environment as described on [Python Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html).
-A quick tutorial for virtual environment creations is shown below:
+A quick tutorial for the virtual environment creation is shown below:

 ```
    python3 -m venv <<your_virtualenv_folder>>